 Make sure to contact your airline well in advance to set up any special assistance needed while at the airport.
 Seating assignments can be very tricky, especially these days, but calling the airline can sometimes help if you need a special seat.

 Dress properly for your flight.
 Wear loose-fitting clothing, slip-on shoes, and bring a sweater in case you get chilled during the flight.
-Consider over-the calf compression stockings—they are a huge help on long flights or bus rides.
+Consider over-the-calf compression stockings—they are a huge help on long flights or bus rides.

 To stay hydrated, drink plenty of water during your flight, as well as when you reach your destination.
-Buy a reusable water bottle you can fill on your own (after clearing airport security) and use throughout the trip.
+Buy a reusable water bottle you can fill on your own (after clearing airport security) and use it throughout the trip.

 If you have a flight over two hours, it's beneficial to get up and walk around the cabin to increase your circulation.